Malli Pelli (2023 film): Reception

 Neeshita Nyayapati of The Times of India gave it 2.5 out of 5 stars and wrote, "Malli Pelli is the tale of two consenting adults who happen to fall in love and face judgement from society.
 Watch it if that’s your cup of tea."
 Abhilasha Cherukuri of Cinema Express gave it 3 out of 5 stars and wrote, "Malli Pelli surpasses the expectations it sets, surprising its viewers with sincerity on one end and unabashed glee on the other."

 Avad Mohammad of OTTplay gave it 3 out of 5 stars and wrote, "MS Raju has neatly put his point across that love can be felt at any age in life.
 However, the film has issues in the second half.
 The flashback of Pavitra Lokesh is a tad boring and derails the flow of the film."
-123telugu gave the film 2.75 out of 5 stars and wrote, "M.S.
-Raju managed to create some good moments, but the authenticity factor remains unknown as the movie is based on the real lives of Naresh and Pavitra.
-Also the slow narration at times hampers the impact."

 Satya Pulagam of ABP Live Telugu gave the film 2.5 out of 5 stars and stated, "How did Pavitra and Naresh start dating?
 How do they get along with their life partners?
 The scenes are interesting."
 A critic from Sakshi gave the film a rating of 2.5 stars out of 5 and gave a mixed review.

 Kiran Kumar of News18 Telugu gave it 2.25 out of 5 stars and stated, "The life of Naresh is the subject of the controversial film Malli Pelli.
 The film contains issues like a sluggish narration and lack commercial values."